n0iia/disk-continuum-theory/README.md

-# Stylus Theory
+# Disk Continuum Theory

-A unified metaphysical and quantum-philosophical framework proposing that reality is not a playback of predetermined events, but a generative inscription—each conscious act cutting new grooves into the substrate of existence.
+A unified metaphysical and quantum-philosophical framework proposing that reality is not pre-recorded or static, but dynamically generated — like data being inscribed on a disk as it spins.
+Each conscious act represents a new write operation in the continuum of existence, forming recursive patterns across perceptual and quantum layers.

 ---

 ## Overview

-**Stylus Theory** explores the idea that consciousness functions as both observer and instrument, actively generating the structure of reality.
-It builds upon principles of quantum feedback, recursive causality, and the **Vestigial Port Model (VPM)** to suggest that existence is dynamically “written” in real time rather than stored and replayed.

-This repository serves as the canonical archive of the Stylus Theory whitepaper and related materials.
+**Disk Continuum Theory (DCT)** redefines and supersedes the earlier Stylus Theory framework, preserving its generative model of reality while introducing a more precise and technologically aligned metaphor.

+In DCT, reality is not a playback of stored information but a *live-write system* — an ever-spinning disk where the act of perception, decision, and observation continuously generates new sectors of existence.

+This process reflects the recursive nature of consciousness and its entanglement with quantum feedback, suggesting that all perceived time and causality emerge from the dynamic writing of the continuum itself.

 ---

 ## Contents

-- `STYLUS_THEORY_WHITEPAPER.md` – Primary document detailing the theory, metaphors, and supporting rationale
+- `DISK_CONTINUUM_WHITEPAPER.md` – Foundational paper outlining the theory, evidence, and conceptual parallels
-- `LICENSE.md` – Licensing and citation terms
+- `LICENSE.md` – Legal and academic use terms
-- `README.md` – This document
+- `README.md` – Project overview and attribution

-All essential terminology is defined within the main whitepaper; no external glossary is required.
+All relevant terms and metaphors are defined contextually within the whitepaper; no external glossary is required.

 ---

 ## Attribution and Further Reading

-This repository follows the same academic structure and licensing conventions as other works published under [n0iia](https://github.com/n0iia?tab=repositories).
+This repository follows the same academic and licensing structure as other works published under [n0iia](https://github.com/n0iia?tab=repositories).
-Readers are encouraged to explore related theories—such as the *Vestigial Port Model (VPM)*—for contextual and conceptual continuity.
+Readers are encouraged to explore related frameworks — particularly the *Vestigial Port Model (VPM)* — for conceptual and theoretical continuity across the research series.

-For citation or adaptation, please follow the terms defined in `LICENSE.md`.
+For academic or creative adaptation, please observe the terms in `LICENSE.md`.
-Discussion and academic reference are welcome; direct forks or edits should respect the original authorship.
+Discussion and reference are encouraged; derivative works should clearly credit the original author.

 ---

 ## Author

-**Vinnie** — conceptual originator and primary author of the Stylus Theory framework.
+**Vinnie** — conceptual originator and primary author of the **Disk Continuum Theory** framework.
-Collaborative refinement supported by philosophical and technical analysis partners.
+Collaborative refinement supported through philosophical, metaphysical, and computational analysis.

 ---